bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-* Note which cube hslas and scss styles match.
+* Class names for bubbles.
+* Try to remove as many styles as possible from new thought bubbles.

 * Choose Alex style.
 * Choose cafeteria area styles.
 * Have, wood, metal, and brass.

+* Note in comments which cube hslas and scss styles match.

 # Animation desired behaviour
 * Make durations kind of random as well.